Limits of Multilayer Diffusion Network Inference in Social Media Research: Testing Setup

 where $\odot$ denotes the element-wise matrix multiplication, $\text{sum}(X)$ denotes the sum of all elements in matrix $X$, and $\text{log}(X)$ denotes the element-wise $\log$ operation of matrix $X$ where zero elements are preserved.

 While this considerably speeds up the execution time, the memory consumption turns out to be a bottleneck: the program requires $O(N^2\cdot C)$ memory space on GPU, which makes it difficult to scale to large networks.
 To mitigate the memory consumption issue, we split the inference into two phases.
 In the single layer phase, we infer which edges exist on any layer of $G$.
 Or, in other words, we infer which edges exist in the aggregated single layer network $G_A=(V_A, E_A)$, where $V_A=\bigcup_{k=1}^K V^k$ is the aggregation of all nodes in all layers of $G$, and $E_A=\bigcup_{k=1}^K E^k$ is the aggregation of all edges in all layers of $G$.
-Then, in the multilayer phase, we infer the layer-wise edge transmission rates $\boldsymbol{\alpha}$ and cascade layers $\boldsymbol{\pi}$.
+The set of edges inferred to exist in the aggregated network is denoted as $E_S$.
+Then, in the multilayer phase, we infer the layer-wise edge transmission rates $\boldsymbol{\alpha}$ within $E_S$ and cascade layers $\boldsymbol{\pi}$.

-Moreover, we notice that it is very unlikely for an edge to exist between two nodes that never occur in the same cascade.
+Moreover, we notice that it is unlikely for an edge to exist between two nodes that never occur in the same cascade.
 Therefore, in the single layer phase, we only consider the set of ``possible'' edges -- i.e., edges between nodes that co-occur in at least one cascade -- and denote this set as $E_P$.
-The set edges inferred to exist in the aggregated network is denoted as $E_S$.
-A formulation of the two inferences phases can be found in Appendix~\ref{app:phases}.
+We include a formulation of the two inference phases in \textit{Formulation of Inference Phases}.